hackclub/scrapbook/README.md

 ## Website widget

 Want to showcase your streak on your personal website?
-We’ve created a small widget that you can put on your website with 2 lines of code.
+We’ve created a small widget that you can put on your website with two lines of code.
 It shows up in the bottom right corner.
 Just replace `username` with your Scrappy username.
 Here’s the code snippet:

 ```js
 <script src="https://summer.hackclub.com/scrapbookwidget.js"></script>